Random Audit FAQ

 Q: What is a “Certificate Holder” and why does my Bar Advocate Program or CPCS request to be named as such on my policy?

 A: A “Certificate Holder” on an insurance policy is entitled to notice if the policy lapses or is cancelled.
 Because a cancellation or lapse in coverage can void coverage for prior claims, if you are a member of any Bar Advocate Program(s), the program(s), including the address(es), must be named as a “Certificate Holder” on the policy.
 If you do not belong to any Bar Advocate Program(s), or if you cease to be a member of any Bar Advocate Program(s), then the Committee for Public Counsel Services, Attn: Audit and Oversight, One Congress Street, Suite 102, Boston, MA 02114, must be named as the “Certificate Holder.”

 Q: My insurance policy was cancelled.
 What should I do?

-A: Pursuant to Chapter II, Section 10 of the Assigned Counsel Manual, if your insurance lapses or is cancelled, you must immediately notify your Bar Advocate Program(s) and/or CPCS, in writing.
+A: Pursuant to Chapter 2, Section J of the Assigned Counsel Manual, if your insurance lapses or is cancelled, you must immediately notify your Bar Advocate Program(s) and/or CPCS, in writing.
 Additionally, you must immediately obtain a new professional liability insurance policy which establishes a “prior acts” date restoring coverage for at least the preceding six (6) years, or from the date you began accepting CPCS case assignments, whichever is more recent.
 You must also provide proof of the new policy, including “prior acts” coverage, to your Bar Advocate Program(s) and/or CPCS.